AutomationD/wimaging/doc/foreman.md

 3. __Debug `peSetup.cmd`__ by pausing it at the send (remove the comment from `::PAUSE`).
 Then, use `Ctrl-C` to cancel the script altogether.
 This way you can debug the rendered `peSetup.cmd` quite nicely in WinPE (eg, `notepad peSetup.cmd`)
 4. Use a manual installed host to test rendered snippets like `WAIK extraFinishCommands` directly.
 4. __Examine `C:\foreman.log.`__ - the output left from the finish script.
 Also, comment out the clean up stage in the finish script to examine and test the rendered scripts directly.

+### Netbooting
+Sometimes wimboot seems not to be able to boot our winPE.wim.
+Symptoms range from black screens to kernel panics (aka _blue screen_).
+These problems seem to be more likely on older hardware.

+In this case a workaround can be to simply use any other bootable media like USB thumb drives and CD-ROMs.
+The process is relatively simple:

+1. Use a common tool [Media Creator](http://windows.microsoft.com/en-us/windows-8/create-reset-refresh-media) to create a bootable media like a USB stick or ISO image.
+Since we do not use the image downloaded by the tool, the only imported choice is `architecture`.
+2. In the image or the USB drive, replace `sources/boot.wim` with the version created by `wimaging-ng`
+3. Boot from the media